mcveanlab/mccortex/README.md

 Code should compile on mac/linux with clang/gcc without errors or warnings.

 Code is organised as:
 * libs/         included library code from other projects
 * src/basic     files that do not depend on MAX_KMER_SIZE
 * src/kmer      files that need recompiling based on different MAX_KMER_SIZE
+* src/tools     complex operations performed on the graph
-* src/tools   one file per cortex command
+* src/commands  one file per cortex command ctx_COMMAND
 * src/main      files with a main function go in here

 Files only link to files that are above them in the list above.
 E.g. src/kmer/* files only include files in src/kmer/, src/basic/ and libs/.